shahid017/NlpHub/README.md

 ## Functions
 Convertors class has multiple functions that you can use.
 Some of them are explained here.

+### Function 1 Convertors.txt_to_speech()
+Text to speech accepts a text and converts into speech and save as mp3 file.

-##!
-Function 1 basicNLP.capitalize()
+### Function 1 Convertors.txt_to_pdf()
-Capitalize function accepts a string and return the capitalized version of that input string.
+Text to PDF accepts a string and a pdf file path and write that text to pdf.

 # Analyzers
 This class contains all basic NLP operations which transform and plot on data.